raygun101/MarkupKit/README.md

     - (void)bind:(NSString *)property toView:(UIView *)view withKeyPath:(NSString *)keyPath;
     - (void)unbindAll;

-The first method establishes a two-way binding between the owner and an associated view instance.
+The first method establishes a binding between the owner and an associated view instance.
 The second releases all bindings and must be called before the owner is deallocated, as well as any time the document is reloaded.

 MarkupKit also adds these methods to `UIResponder` to allow a document owner to customize the bundles from which view documents, images, and localized string values are loaded: